Stephen-Seo/TurnBasedMinecraftMod/README.md

 between them
 - Supports use of the vanilla Minecraft bow and arrows (have bow selected when in battle)
 - Supports custom battle music to be played when fighting enemies.
 (They must be placed in `.minecraft/config/TurnBasedMinecraft/Music/battle` or `.minecraft/config/TurnBasedMinecraft/Music/silly`.
-Client-side config determines which song plays in battle for the client. only `.wav`, ~~`.mid`~~, and `.mp3` files supported.  ~~Only `.mid` files are not affected by volume options (master and music sliders))~~ Midi file playback has been disabled for now due to lack of volume control issues.
+Client-side config determines which song plays in battle for the client. only `.wav`, ~~`.mid`~~, `.mp3`, and `.ogg` files supported.  ~~Only `.mid` files are not affected by volume options (master and music sliders))~~ Midi file playback has been disabled for now due to lack of volume control issues.
 MP3 file playback sometimes fails, but seems to work better when the file is as "barebones" as possible (no album art metadata in the file).
+It is recommended to use `.ogg` files for music.
+Note that ogg Vorbis is supported, and NOT ogg Opus.
+One can convert to ogg Vorbis with ffmpeg like this: `ffmpeg -i
+  <my_music_file_to_convert> -map a:0 -c:a libvorbis output.ogg`.
 - Config allows limiting number of combatants in turn-based battle.
 - Config can be modified (server-side) to add entries of mobs from other mods.
 (by default an unknown mob cannot enter turn-based battle, so the config must be